lolomix/merlin/README.md

 You may be able to make more calls to the blockchain if you are using a private RPC Endpoint.
 If you are using a private RPC (http or wss), you can change the settings in the `config.js` file within the root folder.

 It is possible to use a private RPC Endpoint for just the transactions, if you wish to benefit from faster transaction speeds.
 Just create a new property in the config.js file, such as `txRPC` and import it as a variable into the `transact.js` file in the Functions folder.
-Then, within the `transact.js` file, adjust the web3 instantiation according.
+Then, within the `transact.js` file, adjust the web3 instantiation accordingly.

 ## Usage